CSCfi/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 <iframe width="280" height="155" srcdoc="https://www.youtube.com/embed/_w3wUNSg0mQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Submission to the FEGA service starts with authorization of a person(s) that will represent data owner organization during the submission process.
+Submission to the Finnish FEGA service starts with authorization of a person(s) that will represent data owner organization during the submission process.
 The FEGA service will provide customer support only to the named person(s).

 To begin the submission process, please fill in the [application form](https://docs.csc.fi/data/sensitive-data/fega-application.docx) with contact information, details about the data submission type and information about the data controller.
 Send the filled form via email to servicedesk@csc.fi (subject: Federated EGA).
 You will receive further instructions.

 !!! note

+    - This workflow is specific for submitting datasets to Finnish FEGA.
+Central EGA and other FEGA nodes have different data submission processes.

     - Data submission might take up to a month or more.
 Therefore, please get in touch with us well in advance (before submitting your manuscript to a scientific journal).
 In this way, we can offer proper support and guide you during the entire process.